ISISComputingGroup/ibex_developers_manual/New-Galil-Driver.md

 This page covers initial testing of the new Galil driver, this driver does not use the Galil provided DLL and so should work with all Visual Studio versions.
-The code is now submitted for review as a PR yet, but as some developers as unable to talk to the Galil reliably at all it may be useful in its current state.
+The code is not submitted for review as a PR yet, but as some developers are unable to talk to the Galil reliably at all it may be useful in its current state.
 Please let @FreddieAkeroyd know of any issues you see.

 To use the new driver you need to switch both your support/galil/master and ioc/master submodules onto the "update_to_3_4" branch and remake support/galil/master and ioc/master/GALIL.